Grupidi/Odin-Project/HTML/odin-recipes/README.md

-lsThis is a project to test my skills in HTML.
+This is a project to test my skills in HTML.
 This involves working with Git and Github, utilizing HTML elements, and brining it all together to build a webiste.